 The high standard of care given to the 6th Airborne Division casualties was in no small measure to the untiring efforts and courage of a group of Conscientious Objectors serving with the Royal Army Medical Corps.
 They were within the Parachute and Airborne Field Ambulances.
 Jack was with 224 Field Ambulance, 3rd Parachute Brigade, Section One, 1st Canadian Parachute Battalion.
+They took off from Down Ampney, Gloucestershire on the evening of 5th June as part of Operation Tonga, 6th Airborne Division's parachute and glider assault in the early hours of D-Day.
 They were dropped by two Aircraft in and around Varaville.

 I have a letter from a Lieutenant R.M Marquis RAMC to our grandfather saying that he was part of his section.
 He said that Jack was a keen and enthusiastic member of the section and he valued him highly.
 He then said he had not yet reported to this unit since landing in France and that he has no definite news but it seems probable that he is now a prisoner of war in which case that the first definite news will come from him.

 He goes on to say that he was in good spirits in the plane and that they had a good flight over to France.
 He jumped in the middle of the stick and that he got out of the plane well but unfortunately were unable to meet up on the ground and that he is in the company of friends.